flycheck/flycheck/doc/dev/api.rst

 .. function:: flycheck-parse-checkstyle
    :auto:

 You can also write your own error parsers.
+An error parser is a function with the following signature:

+.. function:: flycheck-error-parser output checker buffer

+   `output` is the output of the command as string.  `checker` is the syntax checker from which the output comes, and `buffer` is the buffer that was checked.

-The following functions can aid you:
+The following functions can aid you in writing custom parsers:

 .. function:: flycheck-parse-xml-string
    :auto: